 - 1. (a) How many cards must you draw (without replacement) from a standard deck of 52 cards until you are guaranteed two of the same suit? - (b) How many cards must you draw (without replacement) from a standard deck of 52 cards until you are guaranteed two of the same rank? - (c) How many people must be in the room until you can guarantee that there are two with the same birthday? - (d) How many times must you flip a coin until you are guaranteed at least one head? - 2.
 Prove that there are at least two students at Whitman that know the same number of Whitman students. - 3.
+Suppose that there are 17 people at a party.
+Prove that there are either three who like each other, three who hate each other, or three who don't know each other. - 4.
 Suppose that you have 100 integers (not necessarily distinct).
-Prove that some subset of them has a sum that is divisible by 100. - 4.
-Prove that any collection of 31 distinct integers between 1 and 60 has the property that one member of the set divides another. - 5.
+Prove that some subset of them has a sum that is divisible by 100. - 5.
+Prove that any collection of 31 distinct integers between 1 and 60 has the property that one member of the set divides another. - 6.
 Thirty members of the Cannibal Club had a joint dinner.
 After the dinner, it became known that among every six members of the club, one ate another one.
-Prove that there are at least 6 members of the club which are inside one another (the first member is inside the second one, the second member is inside the third one and so on).1 - 6.
-(2000 Putnam Problem B6) Let B be a set of more than $2^{n+1}/n$ distinct points of the form $(\pm 1, \pm 1, \ldots, \pm 1)$ in n-dimensional space with $n \ge 3$.
+Prove that there are at least 6 members of the club which are inside one another (the first member is inside the second one, the second member is inside the third one and so on).1 - 7.
+(1996 Putnam A3) Suppose that each of 20 students has made a choice of anywhere from 0 to 6 courses from a total of 6 courses offered.
+Prove or disprove: there are 5 students and 2 courses such that all 5 have chosen both courses or all 5 have chosen neither course. - 8.
+(2000 Putnam Problem B6) Let B be a set of more than $2^{n+1}/n$ distinct points of the form $(\pm 1, \pm 1, \ldots, \pm 1)$ in n-dimensional space with $n \geq 3$.
 Show that there are three points in B which are the vertices of an equilateral triangle.